markjaquith/page-links-to/readme.txt

 1. The Page Links To meta box in action

 == Changelog ==

+= 2.2 =
+* Cleanup, compatibility tweaks to interoperate with a few other plugins, prompt http:// and auto-add it if a URL starts with "www."

 = 2.1 =
 * WordPress MU compatibility for when switch_to_blog() is used... it now uses $blog_id to keep their caches from stomping on each other